 One of the first things I noticed when I opened the box was the way the bracket was already attached to the mic.
 This was good news.
-Having only seen the mic in pictures, hanging from its yoke-shaped bracket, I thought it was going to be difficult to set it up.
+Having only seen the mic in pictures, hanging from its yoke mounting bracket, I thought it was going to be difficult to set it up on a mic stand.
 But it turned out to be super simple, much easier than any of the shock mounts you have to deal with when setting up large diaphragm condenser (LDC) mics.

 The mic itself is a large, heavy and very sturdy piece of kit.
 Like most dynamic mics, the SM7 is an "end-address" mic, meaning you talk into the end of the cylinder.